Samsung/tizen-docs/docs/application/native/guides/text-input/multi-assistant.md

 - Set the service state change callback to be invoked when the Multi-assistant service state changes:

-  The user controls the Multi-assistant service state.
+  User controls the Multi-assistant service state.
 In a general scenario:

-  1. If the system is configured to use Multi-assistant feature, then after system boots the Multi-assistant service will have the state `MA_SERVICE_STATE_LISTENING`.
+  1. If the system is configured to use the Multi-assistant feature, then after the system boots the Multi-assistant service will have the `MA_SERVICE_STATE_LISTENING` state.
-  2. The user starts giving voice command to the system, by saying wake word or pressing voice button.
+  2. User starts giving the voice command to the system by saying the wake word or pressing the voice button.
 If the start is successful, the Multi-assistant service state changes to `MA_SERVICE_STATE_UTTERANCE`.
   3. After recording, the service state changes to `MA_SERVICE_STATE_PROCESSING` for recognition processing.
-  4. After recognition is completed, the service state returns to `MA_SERVICE_STATE_LISTENING`.
+  4. After the recognition is completed, the service state returns to `MA_SERVICE_STATE_LISTENING`.

-  If the system configuration changes that makes the Multi-assistant feature to be not available, the Multi-assistant service state can be changed to `MA_SERVICE_STATE_INACTIVE`.
+  If the system configuration changes and because of this if the Multi-assistant feature is not available, then the Multi-assistant service state can be changed to `MA_SERVICE_STATE_INACTIVE`.

   ```c
   /* Callback */